-If you are comfortable with rebalancing your investment portfolio, purchasing ETFs (e.g XAW) directly using an online brokerage platform can be cheaper.
+If you are comfortable rebalancing your investment portfolio, purchasing ETFs (e.g. XAW) directly using an online brokerage platform can be cheaper.

-Note that if your intention is to have an all-equity portfolio excluding Canadian stocks, a XAW-only portfolio does not require manual rebalancing.
+Note that if you intend to have an all-equity portfolio excluding Canadian stocks, a XAW-only portfolio does not require manual rebalancing.

 - Provides global diversification (over 9,000 stocks)